-These Spicy Ginger Cookies with Ginger Ale Glaze are something else!
-You know, ginger is already kind of a ‘spicy’ spice.
+These ginger ale cookies are something else!
+You know, ginger is already spicy.
 It can hit you hard on its own.
-But we leveled-up these cookies a little with the addition of cayenne which works really well with ginger.
+But we leveled up these cookies a little with the addition of cayenne which works really well with ginger.

 We like recipes that have a little something extra to surprise you.
 These cookies will definitely do that.
-Ain’t nothing wrong with a little extra zing.
 Also, these cookies will warm you up on a cold day.

 Anyway, I could go on and on about the holidays.
 Soon we will be publishing some more Christmas party food recipes like hot chocolate with homemade marshmallows.

 This recipe comes together very easily.
 We adjusted a few things from this King Arthur Flour recipe.

 First, gather all of your ingredients (see recipe below).

 In a small bowl combine the flour, baking soda, salt, cinnamon, ginger, clove, all-spice, and cayenne.

 In a different bowl, cream the butter and brown sugar, then add the egg and molasses.

 Combine the wet and dry ingredients.

 Line a baking sheet with parchment paper.